Private Pension Insurance in Germany: Overview & Best Options

 Annuities are subject to income tax but in a rather complex way

 If your pension is paid out as an annuity, then only a portion of your monthly pension is taxable.
-Keep in mind though that the tax is levied not just on your gains but also on your contributions.
+Keep in mind, though, that the tax is levied not just on your gains but also on your contributions.

 The taxable portion of the pension depends on when your annuity (known as 'Leibrente' in German) commences.
 For each age, there is a different corresponding percentage of pension that can be taxed.
 Generally, the older you are, the lower the tax rate.

 Only the so-called 'Ertragsanteil' is taxable.
 For example, if you retire at 62, only 21 % of your pension is taxable.
-Therefore if you receive a monthly pension of 1000 € and your personal income tax rate is 30%, you have to pay 30 % × 21 % × 1000 € = 63 € per month of income tax or about 6 % on your total gross pension.
+Therefore, if you receive a monthly pension of 1000 € and your personal income tax rate is 30%, you have to pay 30 % × 21 % × 1000 € = 63 € per month of income tax or about 6 % on your total gross pension.
 The share of pension income that is taxed ('Ertragsanteil') remains constant for the duration of the whole pay-out phase.

 See the second table on this page for the rates for all ages from 50 to 100 and the corresponding amount taxed.

 Note: You pay the calculated 6% tax rate in the above example over the entire sum and not just on what your investment has gained!
-So if your return on your private pension insurance is poor the tax rate is actually rather high and vice versa.
-So from a tax perspective, investing in low return products (such as those with guaranteed returns) and then getting an annuity is a bad idea.
+So if your return on your private pension insurance is poor, the tax rate is actually rather high, and vice versa.
+So, from a tax perspective, investing in low-return products (such as those with guaranteed returns) and then getting an annuity is a bad idea.
 For example:

 With an investment of 200 €, capital gains of 800 € and a tax of 63 €, your gains are taxed at a rate of 63 €/800 € = 8 %

-On the other hand an investment of 900 €, capital gains of only 100 € and a tax of 63 € means your gains are taxed at a rate of 63 €/100 € = 63%
+On the other hand, an investment of 900 €, capital gains of only 100 € and a tax of 63 € means your gains are taxed at a rate of 63 €/100 € = 63%

-As the 'Ertragsanteil' only depends on the age at which you start to pay out, it is beneficial, from a tax perspective, to start the private pension plan early if you choose an annuity: it means you have a long period to build up a high return.
+As the 'Ertragsanteil' depends solely on the age at which you start to pay out, it is beneficial, from a tax perspective, to start the private pension plan early if you choose an annuity: it means you have a long period to build up a high return.
 It also implies that you should only choose the lump sum version if the run time is short.

 The lump sum version of the private pension insurance is only subject to taxation once: when you take your money out.